 - Syllabi for the below courses offered from April 2022 through March 2023 (all of the “primary courses” as well as a number of electives) can be viewed online.

-For Fall 2021, the primary courses will remain the same.
-Electives will be similar to the ones listed below, but please note that the course listing is tentative and subject to change.
-Please check back for the final course listings at a later date.
+- For Fall 2022, the primary courses and electives are listed as follows.
+Please note that the course listing is tentative and subject to change.
+Please check back for the final course listings in late March.

 FA320 History of Japanese Arts and Aesthetics (3 credits)